greduan/node-attachments-processor/SPEC.md

 Takes the file given in the `srcPath` arg and passes it through the processes defined in `::PROCESSOR_VERSIONS`.

-Returns a new model instance (using `this` , which points to the current constructor) with some predefined data according to what it just processed.
+Returns a Promise which resolves with a new model instance (using `this` , which points to the current constructor) with some predefined data according to what it just processed.

 It predefines the following: